Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Odds ratios and

 \subsection{Prior odds and odds ratio}

 We now turn our attention to computing the odds ratio in Eq.~(\ref{eq:posterior_odds}) by taking into account the effect of astrophysical prior odds on our observations.
+This is important, as the current prior (uniform in eccentricity) and prior odds (equal odds) assume that each event is equally likely to be eccentric or not.
 To do this we first put a prior on the rate of eccentric BBHs, $R_{\text{E}}$, and quasi-circular BBHs, $R_{\text{QC}}$, that we expect.
 We then take the maximum probability of this prior to estimate the prior odds.

 We define $R_{\text{E}}$ as the number of events with $e_{10\text{Hz}} > 0.05$ per year within a luminosity distance of 6000 Mpc ($z < 0.9$) \cite{Lower:2018seu}.
 The reason we select $z< 0.9$ is because this is the maximum distance we consider in the analysis.
 Similarly, we define $R_{\text{QC}}$ as the number of events with $e_{10\text{Hz}} < 0.05$, again within $z<0.9$.